 There's nothing better on those crisp fall days or cold winter nights than a hearty lamb stew.
 This one-pot recipe is uncomplicated, easy to make, and loaded with flavor- every bite will melt in your mouth!
 Warm-up from the inside-out and indulge in a classic, yet simple, dish.

-- 1 package, Boise River Lamb, Stew Meat (boneless or bone-in)
+- 1 package, Boise River Lamb, Stew Meat

 - 1 onion, chopped